fako/writing/main/plot1.md

 Moko is at The Market in the City of Terniten after a lead from his friend the prophet Tirion.
 He foretells that a violent plunder will occur at The Market today.
 Unfortunatelly his friend is rarely wrong in these matters and Moko is there to stop any violence.
-This time Moko hopes to be able to capture The Savage King.
+This time Moko hopes to be able to capture The Zombie King.
 The man who is thought to be behind the numberous attacks upon the city.

 From the wildernis that borders the market the feared attack commences.
 The city is saved from the barbarians this time due to the all seeing Tirion, valliant Moko and incredible Burte (who is so strong she stops a spear by holding it between two fingers).
-And this time their apparent leader gets captured, when Moko sees him he immediately knows he's not The Savage King.
+And this time their apparent leader gets captured, when Moko sees him he immediately knows he's not The Zombie King.
 However he plans to take revenge rather than bring this man to justice.